Mikehope254/Cyfrin-Updraft-Course/Contracts/1. Simple Storage/simpleStorage.md

 - Remix IDE is used to build and develop smart contracts in solidity.
 It helps to easily visualize and interact with our smart contracts.
 It contains a file explorer that hosts all the files, a solidity compiler and a tab where you can deploy your contracts.

 ## Compiler Directive
+- Compiling a contract means to convert the Solidity code into bytecode and ABI that can be understood and executed by the Ethereum Virtual Machine (EVM).
 - The pragma directive specifies the version of the solidity compiler that you want to use to build your source file.
 When the compiler encounters this line, it will check its version against the one you specified here.
 If the compiler version is different, Remix will automatically adjust accordingly to your specifications.
 - You can specify the compiler version(s) in the following ways: